Aakash Repeater Courses

 A gas exerts pressure on the walls of the container because the molecules of the gas are continuously in random motion because of their high kinetic energy.

-So, that the molecules of gas vibrating and hitting on the walls of the container and as a result exerts pressure on walls.
+So, the molecules of gas are vibrating and hitting the walls of the container, and as a result exert pressure on the walls.

 Answer:

-A wooden table should be called a solid because it has a definite shape, fixed volume and a definite boundaries.
-Also, it cannot flow and incompressible.
+A wooden table should be called a solid because it has a definite shape, fixed volume and definite boundaries.
+Also, it cannot flow and is incompressible.

 Answer:

-We can easily move our hand in the air but to do the same through a solid block of wood we need a karate expert because, in air, there is a less force of attraction between the particles.
-So, very less amount of external force can break it.
+We can easily move our hand in the air but to do the same through a solid block of wood we need a karate expert because, in air, there is less force of attraction between the particles.
+So, a very small amount of external force can break it.

-But in the case of solid, the force of attraction is very strong and the molecular space is so high.
-Hence a large amount of force is required to break it.
+But in the case of solids, the force of attraction is very strong and the molecular space is so high.
+Henc,e a large amount of force is required to break it.

 Ice is solid but its density is lower than that of water due to its network structure and forms a cage-like structure with a lot of vacant space.
 So that's why ice floats on water.